History of the anchor: Continued development of small boat anchor patterns

 The "Bulwagga" is essentially a modified fluke style anchor which made itself known at the very beginning of the 2000s.
 Rather than two flukes in a symmetrical configuration, it adds a third for an equilateral triangular arrangement.
-This concept is an improvement over the Danforth in terms of general purpose usage, but is slightly comparatively inefficient (on account of the fact that one fluke is always unused), and is difficult to stow.
+This concept is an improvement over the Danforth in terms of general purpose usage, but is, comparatively, slightly inefficient (because one fluke is always unused), and is difficult to stow.

 New Zealander Peter Smith in the early 2000s took elements of the Spade and other types, and developed unique solutions of his own, in order to design the "Rocna" anchor, a general purpose type which uses a concave fluke, a self-righting roll-bar, and setting skids.